-^{}Indicates a Mini-Lesson with an included STEAM activity from Mystery Science
+^{}Indicates a mini-lesson with an included STEAM activity from Mystery Science

 Strand Topic Tennessee Academic Standard Mystery Science Unit Mystery Science Lessons Earth's Place in the Universe 3.ESS1.1 Use data to categorize the planets in the solar system as inner or outer planets according to their physical properties.
-Mini-Lessons Mini-Lesson: Is Pluto a planet?
+Mini-lessons Mini-lesson: Is Pluto a planet?
 3.ESS2.1 Explain the cycle of water on Earth.
-Mustary 1: Where de cloude come from?
-3.ESS2.2 Associate major cloud types (cumulus, cumulonimbus, cirrus, stratus, nimbostratus) with weather conditions.
-Stormy Skies Mystery 1: Where do clouds come from?
-Mystery 2: How can we predict when it's going to storm?
-Mystery 3: Why are some places always hot?
+3.ESS2.2 Associate major cloud types (cumulus, cumulonimbus, cirrus, stratus, nimbostratus) with weather Stormy Skies Lesson 1: Where do clouds come from?
+Lesson 2: How can we predict when it's going to storm?
+Lesson 3: Why are some places always hot?
 Earth's Systems 3.ESS2.3 Use tables, graphs, and tools to describe precipitation, temperature, and wind (direction and speed) to determine local weather and climate.
-Watery Planet Mystery 1: How much water is in the world?
-Mystery 2: When you turn on the faucet, where does the water Earth & Space Science 3.ESS2.4 Incorporate weather data to describe major climates (polar, temperate, tropical) in different regions of the world. come from?
-Mystery 3: Can we make it rain?
+Watery Planet Lesson 1: How much water is in the world?
+Lesson 3: When you turn on the faucet, where does the water Earth & Space Science 3.ESS2.4 Incorporate weather data to describe major climates (polar, temperate, tropical) in different regions of the world. vvatory rianot come from?
+Lesson 4: Can we make it rain?
 3.ESS3.1 Explain how natural hazards (fires, landslides, earthquakes, volcanic eruptions, floods) impact humans and the environment.
-Stormy Skies Mystery 4: How can you keep a house from blowing away in a windstorm?
-Earth & Human Watery Planet Mystery 4: How can you save a town from a hurricane?
-Activity 3.ESS3.2 Design solutions to reduce the impact of natural hazards (fires, landslides, earthquakes, volcanic eruptions, floods) on the environment.
-Mini-Lessons Mini-Lesson: What's worse: a hurricane or a tornado?
-Mini-Lesson: Why are tornadoes so hard to predict?
-Mini-Lesson: How do earthquakes happen?
-Mini-Lesson: What makes hurricanes so dangerous?
-Mini-Lesson: Why is it so difficult to put out wildfires?
+Stormy Skies Lesson 4: How can you keep a house from blowing away in a windstorm?
+Earth & Human Activity 3.ESS3.2 Design solutions to reduce the impact of natural hazards (fires, landslides, earthquakes, volcanic eruptions, floods) on the environment.
+Watery Planet Mini-lessons Lesson 5: How can you save a town from a hurricane?
+Mini-lesson: What's worse: a hurricane or a tornado?
+Mini-lesson: Why are tornadoes so hard to predict?
+Mini-lesson: How do earthquakes happen?
+Mini-lesson: What makes hurricanes so dangerous?
+Mini-lesson: Why is it so difficult to put out wildfires?